operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 kubectl create -f kongIngress.yaml
 ```

-You will see Output similar to this:
+You will see an output like below.

 ```
 ingress.extensions/demo created